 Pie is most commonly known as this round single or double crusted relative of cakes.
 They may interchangeably be called tarts, but pies tend to have a more heft filling than tarts.
-This particular type of pie, baked in a large rectangular rimmed dish and being double crusted is known as slab pie, but I disliked using the term slab in the title as it seemed crass to me.
+This particular type of pie, baked in a large rectangular rimmed dish and being double crusted is known as slab pie.

 For the Crust: